nessajimenez/pr-biz-patterns-deeper-dive/README.md

 Similarly, the data also suggests a correlation between the impact of Hurricane Maria and the geographic distribution of business establishments, albeit with a more subtle effect.
 While there was a noticeable decrease in establishments in 2017, it is not as dramatic as the dip observed during 2020.
 The downward trend in the number of establishments had already begun before Hurricane Maria struck in 2017, with the mountain towns being disproportionately affected over time compared to other regions.

 ### Further questions
-Do health emergencies themselves have a more intense impact on economies than natural disasters, or is it the response to each of these that played a bigger role?
+Do health emergencies themselves have a more intense impact on economies than natural disasters, or is it the response to each of these that plays a bigger role?

 Would a more even distribution of establishments across the island have made businesses more resilient to COVID-19?
 Only the most densely populated areas saw the worse decrease while other regions saw no change at all (or even saw growth!).
 What does this tell us about the relationship between distribution and resilience and what opportunities does that open up for the smaller towns?

+What opportunities does this open up for towns with smaller economies and how can they benefit?

 ## Project Structure
 /pr-biz-patterns-deeper-dive

-├── /Data Sets
+├── /Data Sets│

-│   ├── raw data csv's
+├── raw data csv's

 ├── Clean and Concat DFs.ipynb

 ├── EDA by Industry.ipynb

 ├── EDA by Region and Town.ipynb

 ├── full_clean_df.pkl

 ├── Metadata NAIC code reference.txt

 ├── pr_biz_dataset_clean.csv

+├── deeper-dive-visualizations.pbix

 └── README.md

 ## Challenges and Limitations